 The mission of CAHS is to end poverty and engage, equip and empower all families in Connecticut to build a secure future.
 From our policy initiatives to our financial capability workshops, everything we achieve through our programs is only possible due to the contributions of our volunteers.
 Join the ranks of those making a difference in thousands of lives every year.

-We are always looking for new volunteers to fill a variety of positions in our programs.
-Visit the following program pages to learn more about available volunteer opportunities.
+We are always looking for new volunteers to fill a variety of positions.
+Complete our Volunteer Application or visit the following program pages to learn more about available opportunities.

 Why did you choose CAHS to volunteer?